containers/buildah/docs/buildah-manifest-add.md

 **--tls-verify** *bool-value*

-Require HTTPS and verify certificates when talking to container registries (defaults to true)
+Require HTTPS and verify certificates when talking to container registries (defaults to true).

 **--variant**